paudetseis/Telewavesim/paper/paper.md

 definitions extracted from the literature [@Brownlee:2017] to accurately represent seismic anisotropy due to various mineralogies and rock types.
-The software also accurately models acoustic reverberations from an overlying column of water, effectively simulating ocean-bottom seismograph (OBS) station recordings.
+The software also accurately models acoustic reverberations from an overlying column of water, effectively simulating ocean-bottom seismograph station recordings.

-The software will be useful in a variety of teleseismic receiver-based studies, such as P or S receiver functions, shear-wave splitting from core-refracted teleseismic shear waves (i.e., SKS, SKKS), etc. It may also be the starting point for stochastic inverse methods (e.g., Monte Carlo sampling) and more general (i.e., point) sources through slowness integration [@Frazer:1984].
+The software will be useful in a variety of teleseismic receiver-based studies, such as P or S receiver functions and shear-wave splitting from core-refracted teleseismic shear waves (i.e., SKS, SKKS).
+It may also be the starting point for stochastic inverse methods (e.g., Monte Carlo sampling) and more general (i.e., point) sources through slowness integration [@Frazer:1984].
 Common computational workflows that reproduce published examples [@Audet:2016; @Porter:2011]